 Mosquitoes begin breeding about 28 hours after they reach adulthood.
-Typically, a female only needs to mate once, and after this is done, she can lay eggs for the remainder of her life.
-Most female mosquitoes can produce between 50 and 500 eggs in their first brood.
+Female mosquitoes produce between 50-500 eggs depending on the species and environmental factors.
 Subsequent broods may have fewer eggs, but a single female mosquito may produce up to 10 broods throughout her life.

 Related: Mosquito Breeding

-Larvae – After the eggs hatch, mosquito larvae, known as “wigglers," emerge.
-They wiggle around the surface of the water, feeding on various materials, including algae, bacteria, protozoans and other organic material, using mouth brushes to ingest particles.
+- Larvae – After the eggs hatch, mosquito larvae, known as “wigglers," emerge.
 The amount of time between the larval and pupal stage varies depending on species and weather conditions, but it typically lasts a few days.
-Larvae will molt four times total, growing larger with each successive molt.
-At the time of their final molt, they will average about half of an inch in length.
+Most species have four larval stages, or molts, before they pupate.

-Pupae – Following their final molt, mosquito larvae enter the pupal stage.
+- Pupae – After larval stage, mosquitoes enter the pupal stage.
 During this stage, the pupae, also called “tumblers," stay near the surface of the water.
-They breathe air and form a pupa casing, which inside they transform into adults.
+They breathe air and form a pupa casing, inside of which they transform into adults.
 The pupal stage usually lasts from one to four days depending on species and water temperature.

 Generally speaking, the complete metamorphosis that mosquitoes go through can range from four days to one month.

-You can also change water in birdbaths or pet bowls weekly and install moving elements to decorative ponds and water features to help deter the insects.
+- You can also change water in birdbaths weekly and pet bowls daily.
+You can also install moving elements to decorative ponds and water features to help deter the insects.